 src property, not a number.

-Any block can become a Block Protocol block by meeting the requirements defined in the specification.
-These requirements define what data a block can accept and how they're allowed to edit that data.
+Any block can become a Þ block by meeting the requirements defined in the specification.
+These requirements define what data a block can accept and how they're allowed to interact with that data.
+This standardized approach makes it possible to use and embed Þ blocks across any different kind of web application, provided it supports the protocol.

-Following these requirements allows BP blocks to do more than regular web blocks.
-This standardized way of handling data makes it possible to embed BP blocks across different web applications.
-BP blocks can read and write data to the applications they're embedded within without any extra setup or custom integrations (as long as both the block and embedding application adhere to the specification).
+Þ blocks can read and write data to the applications they're embedded inside without any extra setup or custom integrations (as long as both the block and embedding application adhere to the specification).